Bilberry: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-A study revealed that after four weeks of bilberry juice consumption, 31 participants showed a notable decrease in certain blood inflammatory markers.
-Levels of high-sensitivity C-reactive protein, a key indicator of inflammation and a risk factor for cardiovascular diseases, and interleukin 6 (IL-6), a pro-inflammatory substance, significantly decreased.
-It was found that anthocyanins in bilberry may have beneficial effects on vascular health.
+A study found that after four weeks of consuming blueberry juice, 31 participants showed a notable decrease in certain inflammatory markers in the blood.
+Levels of high-sensitivity C-reactive protein, a key indicator of inflammation and a risk factor for cardiovascular disease, as well as interleukin 6 (IL-6), a pro-inflammatory substance, decreased significantly.
+It was found that the anthocyanins present in blueberry may have beneficial effects on vascular health.
 They help relax blood vessels and reduce clot formation, thereby contributing to cardiac protection.

 Usages associés